marielle-lopez/chrono/README.md

   - Apply specific styling to active `NavLink`s
   - Modify width of content
   - Alter alignment and spacing
+- Update background overlay styling of `Modal` component to be also dark, not just blurred
+- Create `MainWrapper` container component to reduce repeated styling for pages originally using the `<main>` tag, then implemented the `MainWrapper` container in page components

 ### 22 March 2024